Security-Onion-Solutions/securityonion/salt/soc/files/soc/motd.md

 To see all the latest features and fixes in this version of Security Onion, click the upper-right menu and then click the [What's New](/docs/release-notes.html) link.

+## Security Onion Pro

+Need enterprise features and premium support?
+Check out [Security Onion Pro](https://securityonion.com/pro/)!

 ## Enterprise Appliances

 Want the best hardware for your enterprise deployment?
-Check out our [enterprise appliances](https://securityonionsolutions.com/hardware/)!
+Check out our [enterprise appliances](https://securityonion.com/hardware/)!

 ## Premium Support

 Experiencing difficulties and need priority support or remote assistance?
-We offer a [premium support plan](https://securityonionsolutions.com/support/) to assist corporate, educational, and government organizations.
+We offer a [premium support plan](https://securityonion.com/support/) to assist corporate, educational, and government organizations.

 ## Customize This Space